Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/javascript/index.md

 ##### `setOnce`

 `setOnce` sets the value of a user property one time.
-Later calls using `setOnce` are ignored.
+Subsequent calls using `setOnce` are ignored.

 ```js
 var identify = new amplitude.Identify().setOnce('key1', 'value1');